-JCPenney CEO leaves for Lowe's
+JCPenney CEO Marvin Ellison leaves for Lowe's

 JCPenney will replace Ellison with an "office of the CEO" in which four executives will share responsibility for running the company while it conducts a search for a new CEO.

-Shares of JCPenney (JCP) sank 4% in morning trading following the announcement.
-Shares of Lowe's (LOW) was slightly higher on the news.
+Shares of JCPenney (JCP) sank as much as 9% in morning trading, hitting a record low, though it came off that low later in the day.
+Shares of Lowe's (LOW) was initially slightly higher on the news before turning lower.

 Ellison is currently one of only three black CEOs leading a Fortune 500 company.
 He came to JCPenney in 2014 after a 12-year career at Lowe's rival Home Depot (HD), eventually serving as executive vice president of that chain's US stores.
 He had worked at Target (TGT) for 15 years before that.